RESOURCES

 Introduction

 For self-employed individuals, navigating the complexities of tax deductions is an essential part of managing finances, and one of the most valuable deductions available is for business-related mileage.
-This deduction allows self-employed professionals to reduce their taxable income by accounting for the costs of using their vehicle for work purposes.
-Understanding the rules and benefits of deducting mileage for self employed individuals is crucial not only for maximizing tax savings but also for maintaining accurate financial records and ensuring compliance with tax regulations.
-By effectively tracking and deducting mileage, self-employed individuals can lower their tax liability, ultimately keeping more of their earnings.
+This deduction allows self-employed professionals to reduce their taxable income by accounting for the costs of using their vehicles for work.
+Understanding the rules and benefits of deducting mileage for self employed individuals is crucial, not only for maximizing tax savings but also for maintaining accurate financial records and ensuring compliance with tax regulations.
+Self-employed individuals can lower their tax liability by effectively tracking and deducting mileage, ultimately keeping more of their earnings.

 What is Mileage Deduction?